Big Pigeon in Southwest Iowa

 ═══════════════════════

-• The Japan Overpowered > Strategic Air War - Japan webpage has Air Force deaths from the B-29 raids from China and the Mariana Islands directed against Japan .
+• In the US Air War with Japan submodule, the Twentieth Air Force webpage has Air Force deaths from the B-29 raids from China and the Mariana Islands directed against Japan .

 • In the US Air War with Japan submodule, the Seventh Air Force webpage has other Air Force deaths in or near the Japanese home islands.

-• In the US Navy War with Japan submodule, the US Submarine Force and Third & Fifth Fleets webpages have Navy deaths from US submarine and Naval Aviation activity near Japan.
+• In the US Navy War with Japan submodule, the US Submarine Force and Third & Fifth Fleets webpages have Navy deaths from US submarine, surface naval, and naval aviation activity near Japan.

 • Deaths in the Japan area after the surrender announcement of 15 August 1945 and before the official surrender of 2 September.